dcdeepesh/Talkey/README.md

 **What about OSes other than Windows and browsers other than Chrome?**
 Support for them is coming soon.

-**Is the feedback sound effect from Discord?**
+**Are the feedback sound effects from Discord?**
-It was, but as of version 1.1, sound effect have been customized due to copyright issues🙁 (made possible with [NsiX](https://nsix.itch.io/)'s help).
+They were, but as of version 1.1, sound effects have been customized due to copyright issues🙁 (made possible with [NsiX](https://nsix.itch.io/)'s help).

 **I'm doing everything accordingly but Talkey is still not working for me, what do I do?**
 Congratulations!
 No I mean it's bad news ofcourse, but you've just found an issue!
 Go ahead and open an issue, mentioning your problem and appropriate system configuration (OS, OS version, 32-bit or 64-bit, browser, browser version etc).